Electrostatics/apbs-pdb2pqr/pdb2pqr/doc/PDB2PQR Release SOP.md

 ## Binary builds
 See INSTALL.md for how to create binary builds.
 Please note the specific needs of each platform.
-For release we build the OSX version on 10.6 and the Linux version on Ubuntu 12.04 LTS or RHL 6.
+For release we build the OSX version on 10.6 (64 bit only) and the Linux version on RHEL or CentOS 6 (32 and 64 bit) to ensure compatibility with RHEL and Unbuntu LTS.
+We do not support RHEL 5 or earlier.

 On each supported platform the build should be tested with the following command from <code>pdb2pqr/dist/pdb2pqr</code>:

 	./pdb2pqr.exe --ff=parse --with-ph=7.0 --verbose --ligand=examples/ligands/LIG_1ABF.mol2 1abf 1abf.pqr

 If the program does not crash then we can release this binary build.

 ## Testing